-It takes five minutes to register and book your free ten minute appointment with a doctor.
-Appointments are held in any of our clinics now open in BC & Alberta.
+It takes five minutes to book your free doctor consultation.
+Appointments are held in any of our clinics now open in British Columbia & Alberta.

 From there, our Patient Educators will work with you to choose a Licensed Producer (LP) and set up your account.
 We will help you make your first order online, and it will be shipped through Canada Post.

 Our clinics provide a safe place to share information and knowledge about cannabis infused products and the different effects they can have, so you can choose the right LP.